 Before deciding on what terms they will offer you a mortgage loan, lenders want to find out two things about you: whether you can pay back the loan, and if you are willing to pay it back.
 To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
 In order to assess your willingness to pay back the mortgage loan, they look at your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-For details on FICO, read more here.
+Fair Isaac and Company formulated the original FICO score to assess creditworthines.
+You can learn more on FICO here.

-Your credit score is a result of your history of repayment.
-They don't consider income, savings, down payment amount, or personal factors like sex ethnicity, national origin or marital status.
+Your credit score comes from your repayment history.
+They do not take into account income, savings, down payment amount, or demographic factors like gender, race, national origin or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were first invented as it is now.
-Credit scoring was developed to assess willingness to pay while specifically excluding any other demographic factors.
+"Profiling" was as bad a word when these scores were first invented as it is now.
+Credit scoring was envisioned as a way to assess a borrower's willingness to pay without considering any other irrelevant factors.

-To get a credit score, borrowers must have an active credit account with six months of payment history.
-This payment history ensures that there is sufficient information in your report to calculate an accurate score.
-Should you not meet the minimum criteria for getting a score, you might need to establish your credit history prior to applying for a mortgage.
+For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
+This payment history ensures that there is sufficient information in your report to assign a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply.

 MidTowne Mortgage can answer questions about credit reports and many others.
 Give us a call at (478) 746-2063.